Documentation forService Desk

 • The effect on the organization during the change process (for example, the possibility of a simultaneous change collision).

-• How you can ensure you deliver organizational success and outcomes.
+• Ways to ensure you deliver organizational success and outcomes.

 Benefits

-• Driving consistency in routine Change Plans.
-For example, changing a network router is standard procedure.
-Whether you want to upgrade or replace a faulty router, over 80% of the change processes are common across all types of routers.
+• Driving consistency in routine change plans.
+For example, changing a network router is a standard procedure.
+Whether you want to upgrade or replace a faulty router, over 80% of the change processes are standard across all routers.

-• Accelerating and streamlining Approval and Execution workflows (and more).
-As in the example above, by providing a template to request a network router change, the organizational process has already been approved and all that is left is to follow the preset guidelines.
+• Accelerating and streamlining approval and execution workflows (and more).
+As in the example above, the organizational process has already been approved by providing a template to request a network router change.
+All that's left is to follow the preset guidelines.

 Best practices

-To maximize the benefits of smooth and efficient changes throughout your organization and throughout the lifecycle of the change being implemented, SolarWinds provides these best practices.
+SolarWinds provides these best practices to help you maximize the benefits of smooth and efficient changes throughout your organization and the lifecycle of the implemented changes.

 • Create a unique change catalog item (CCI) for every type of change.